Stereotactic Needle Biopsy

 What is a stereotactic needle biopsy?

-- Stereotactic biopsies are most frequently used for breast biopsies but are also used to evaluate lung, liver, and brain abnormalities.
+- Stereotactic biopsies are most frequently used for biopsies of the breast, but are also used to evaluate lung, liver, and brain abnormalities.

-- Because imaging and radiology tests have improved dramatically, very small lesions are frequently discovered.
-Unfortunately, it is often very difficult to know whether the abnormality is benign or cancerous, and it is very important to remember that just because something is abnormal, it does not mean it is bad.
-The majority of abnormalities seen on radiology tests turn out to be benign findings; however, these lesions are often too small or too deep to be felt by exam.
-For this reason, image-guidance is frequently employed when the suspected lesion is too small.
+- Because imaging and radiology tests have improved dramatically, very small abnormal lesions may be discovered.
+Unfortunately, it is often difficult to know if an abnormal lesion is benign or cancerous.
+Just because something is abnormal, it does not mean it is bad and a biopsy is needed to determine what it is.
+The majority of abnormalities seen on radiology tests turn out to be not cancerous.

 - Stereotactic biopsies are outpatient procedures, minimally invasive, well tolerated, and widely available throughout the U.S. and most developed countries.